Suvronil/SDC/writeup_P5.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Finding optimized threshold was the major obstacle , while I was working on the video.
 A single threshold was showing minimal or no false positive in one section, but too many false positives in a different part of the video.
-It became more problematic, as the car passes through different road conditions and the vehicles passes by from the opposite direction on the left hand side.
+It became more problematic, as the car passes through different road conditions and the vehicles drive by, from the opposite direction on the left hand side.

-Using dynamic thresholding to a good extent took care oh this problem.
+Using dynamic thresholding to a good extent took care of this problem.

 My pipeline will likely fail to detect any vehicle that passes horizontally.
-So if a vehicle comes suddenly passing horizontally, near the turn, it classifier will possibly fail, as it was trained with images of the vehicles taken from behind.
+So if a vehicle comes suddenly passing horizontally, near the turn at road, classifier will possibly fail, as it was trained with images of the vehicles, taken from behind.

 One way to make this pipeline more robust would be to make the sliding window search better and dynamic, so that it makes better choices to decide upon the window sizes by itself.
-This will eventually help to optimize the search and will help to reduce  the computing time and also it will be effective in otherdriving scenarios than highways.
+This will eventually help to optimize the search and will help to reduce  the computing time and also it will be effective in other driving scenarios, apart from highways.For example, if we are driving in city, we do not have the scope of ignoring the upper half of the image always.